 5 Easy Ways to Fix a Door That Won’t Latch Properly

-Last updated: April 4, 2026
+Last updated: May 2, 2026

-A door that won’t latch properly is more than just annoying—it can affect your home’s security, privacy, and energy efficiency.
+To fix a door that won’t latch properly is more than just annoying—it can affect your home’s security, privacy, and energy efficiency.
 Whether your door won’t stay closed, sticks, or requires force to latch, the good news is that most fixes are simple and DIY-friendly.

 In this guide from Home Repair Genie, you’ll learn exactly how to fix a door that won’t latch properly using easy tools and proven techniques.
 Let’s get your door working smoothly again.

-🔧 Common Reasons Your Door Won’t Latch
+Common Reasons Your Door Won’t Latch

 Before jumping into repairs, it helps to understand what’s causing the issue.
 Most latch problems come down to alignment.